TammyAlok2/our-main-project-Medistop/README.md

 # Medistop (One stop for all medineeds)
 Medistop  is a website which is developed as part of **Future Ready Talent Internship**.
  MediStop – One Stop For All MediNeeds is a healthcare tool  for ease of patients and to enhance the their way of living.
-Patients can store all there past history like medical certificates, report, medicinal information and many more in our website without any worry of losing anything.
-MediStop also provide Appointment System using which patients can book the appointment with doctors with there own preferred time slot and day.
-Gone the time when we need to sit in long queues for our number to come, now you have MediStop to do it all.
-Also, MediStop lists all the schemes, programs, NGO’s motives, and many more at one place to help economically unhealthy users to get the treatment for free or in as low cost as possible.
-And the USP of MediStop is the Diet Suggestion Algorithm , using which patient can know best diet for them and the add-ons require in there current diet.

 **Project Link:** https://ashy-pond-08a39cc00.3.azurestaticapps.net